Josh Mahura: Professional

+In the following 2023–24 season, Mahura was limited to 30 regular season games due to injuries as the Panthers went on to win their first Stanley Cup in franchise history.
+With the Panthers requesting an injury exemption, his name was engraved on the cup.

+As a free agent from the Panthers, Mahura was signed to a one-year, $775,000 contract with the Seattle Kraken on July 3, 2024.

 Personal life

 Mahura's brother Luke also plays hockey.
 He played in the WHL for the Prince Albert Raiders and currently plays for the Morinville Kings of the North Central Senior Hockey League.